Shimura operators for certain Hermitian symmetric superpairs: Acknowledgment

 The author would like to thank his advisor Siddhartha Sahi for his munificent help in proposing the project and providing insights; and to thank Shifra Reif for enlightening conversations.
 In the earlier stage of the project, the author also received great help from Hadi Salmasian.
+The author would also like to thank the anonymous referees who munificently helped to improve the presentation of this work.